Please challenge students to participate in the BHM celebration in a variety of ways:

 (Source: Anti-Bias Task Force, National Association for the Education of Young Children, 2010).

-History & Timelines
+Selected References, History and Timelines

 - African-American History Timeline